Bobby Wales: Swansea City

 On 18 May 2025, Wales agreed to sign for Championship club Swansea City, having agreed a compensation package with Kilmarnock.
 He signed a four-year deal with the club, officially joining when the transfer window opens on 1 June.
 He made his debut on 12 August 2025, scoring and providing an assist in a 3–1 EFL Cup first round victory over Crawley Town.

+Dundee (loan)

+After a loan the previous season to EFL League One club Huddersfield Town, on 20 August 2026 Wales returned to the Scottish Premiership the following season on a season-long loan with Dundee.
+He made his debut off the bench on 22 August in an away victory in the Dundee derby.

 International career

 Bobby Wales was called up to the Scotland under-17 side in their bid to qualify for the UEFA Under-17 Championship in Israel.
 He made his debut on 30 October 2021, in a 3–2 victory against Albania U17.
 Scotland U17 qualified and Wales was called up once again for the tournament itself; He featured twice – a 3–1 loss to Denmark U17 and a 1–0 loss to Sweden U17.
 Scotland U17 were eliminated without winning a game.

 Wales was then called up to the Scotland under-19 side as they attempted to reach the UEFA Under-19 Championship in Malta.
 He made his debut on 16 November 2022 in a 1–0 loss against Iceland U19.
 Scotland U19 qualified and Wales was called up once again for the tournament itself (he was also selected for two friendlies beforehand, and scored in a 2–2 draw with Wales U19).
 Wales played in Scotland U19's opening game of the tournament on 6 September 2023, a 3–0 loss to Belgium U19.